VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 MTP needs to die a very painful death.

-### Were using ancient formats
+### We're using ancient formats

 Look, jpeg and png are perfectly fine formats.
 For 2000.
 It's 2020.
 HEIF (or [BPG](https://bellard.org/bpg/)) really should be standard.
-Instead, it's a motherfucker because M$ is too damn cheap to include the HEVC extensions which it relies on it without either having the user [pay \$0.99](https://www.microsoft.com/en-us/p/hevc-video-extensions/9nmzlz57r3t7) ([or claiming to be the OEM](https://www.microsoft.com/en-us/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq?activetab=pivot:overviewtab)) because a collection of jackasses have it [patented so hard](https://www.hackerfactor.com/blog/index.php?/archives/833-HEIC-Yeah.html) and require licensing fees such that it may as well not exist.
+Instead, it's a motherfucker because M$ is too damn cheap to include the HEVC extensions which it relies on it without either having the user [pay \$0.99](https://www.microsoft.com/en-us/p/hevc-video-extensions/9nmzlz57r3t7) ([or claiming to be the OEM](https://www.microsoft.com/en-us/p/hevc-video-extensions-from-device-manufacturer/9n4wgh0z6vhq)) because a collection of jackasses have it [patented so hard](https://www.hackerfactor.com/blog/index.php?/archives/833-HEIC-Yeah.html) and require licensing fees such that it may as well not exist.
 HEIF/HEIC or BPG I think have a good chance because of the preexisting hardware acceleration, but other formats like [hific](https://hific.github.io/), which uses GANs to do compression, look promising too.

+> As a note about why I wrote about HEIF/C in particular, most phones are capable of storing images in this format now, and IPhones do by default, which is a real PITA if an apple user emails these pictures to a Windows user.

 Of course the same applies in other formats. .flac is replacing .wav for high end audio, but why not [Direct Stream Digital (DSD)](https://en.wikipedia.org/wiki/Direct_Stream_Digital)?